Pest Control Tips: How To Keep the Intruders Out

 The secret ways pests enter your home

 Sewers – While we’ve likely all heard the horror stories of rats running around in the sewers and arriving in homes in the city through uncovered drains, that’s the less likely scenario.
 Most of the pests that live in sewers are species of flies and, potentially, cockroaches.

 Foundation – Cracks in your foundation are excellent places for pests like ants, spiders, termites and stinging insects to enter.
 If you see the beginnings of a hairline crack in the concrete of your foundation, it’s essential to get it patched quickly to avoid having pests march in through that inviting gap.

 Garage doors – Garage doors are the equivalent of rolling out a red carpet for household pests.
 Rats, mice and all manner of insects will take the opportunity to scurry right in if you leave your garage door open frequently, especially if you, as many of us do, store garbage there.

 Gaps around doors and windows – Spiders, ants and rodents will take the small gaps around your doors and windows as an ‘Open’ sign to come right in.
 Not to mention, your utility bill will reflect that heat or cool air loss.

 Garbage bins or compost piles – Outdoor garbage cans or compost bins are a veritable buffet for pests.
-While keeping the lids secured will help keep away pests like rodents, small insects like ants will likely make their way in.
+Keeping the lids secured and maintaining clean composite decking can help keep away pests like rodents, small insects like ants.

 Tree branches – It’s common to have spiders that live in trees enter via branches and bushes touching your house and find their way through cracks in the building.
 This can be prevented by having your trees pruned back from the sides of your home and keeping windows screened and cracks patched.